wongkx/portfolio-iro/_portfolio/bloccit.md

 ## Explanation

 The user can choose to create posts under the appropriate topics, which make the posts easier to read and organize.
+The user can also sign up, sign in, and sign out securely.

 ## Challenges

-Overall, I enjoy learning a lot of unfamiliar concepts, such as symbols, routes, gemfiles, creating unique Rspec tests for each CRUD operation, TDD development style, and using the console to test with live dataset.
+Overall, I enjoy learning a lot of unfamiliar concepts, such as symbols, routes, gemfiles, creating unique Rspec tests for each CRUD operation, TDD development style, nesting classes, one-to-one/one-to-many relationship, and using the console to test with live dataset.

 However, some of the syntax can be difficult to get used to, especially since Ruby on Rails values "Convention over Configuration," which is not something I was immediately getting used to, because in other languages, everything has to be stated specifically, and instantiate and treated as an object.